jh1993/UnderusedOptions/README.txt

 Arcane Accounting:
 - Now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
 Duration can be extended by Permanence.

+Ghostfire:
+- Fire ghosts now have 100% dark resistance, to not anti-synergize with ghostfire tormentors.

 Hibernation:
 - Now also works on nature minions.